-Are there are any significant differences if the transaction involves a privately held real-estate owning entity?
+Are there any significant differences if the transaction involves a privately held real estate-owning entity?

-The fourth option described in question 1 is not suitable in a privately held company (unless it has a lot of shareholders).
-Options one to three are available.
+Option (4) in question 1 is not suitable for a privately held company unless it has many shareholders.
+Options (1) to (3) are available.